lilbobio/health_bluetooth_app/README.md

 # MIE Bluetooth Health App

-A flutter app for Medical Informatic Engineering (MIE).
+A flutter app for Medical Informatics Engineering (MIE).

 ## About
 This app is for connecting bluetooth scales and blood pressure tests.